 You're putting in the work at the gym, but your body's not showing it.
 You've stopped gaining muscle and started putting on an extra layer of fat.
 What gives?
 If you're hitting the weights, doing cardio and eating right, you might be wondering why it's so hard to get lean.
 A lot of guys want to be lean and muscular but this can be a difficult task to accomplish, especially as you get older and your hormones and metabolism start working against these goals.

 But wait!
 It's not impossible to maintain muscle while leaning out — as long as you're not expecting bodybuilder-style results overnight.
 Instead, think more along the lines of the lean guys you see at the gym.
-So if you're an average guy who wants to stay fit as you age, it just takes some effort, patience, a solid understanding of how your body changes over time to keep you looking lean and the help of a food and exercise tracking app like MyPlate.
+So if you're an average guy who wants to stay fit as you age, it just takes some effort, patience and a solid understanding of how your body changes over time to keep you looking lean.

 The Role of Testosterone